The best way to get to know the fascinating story behind the World Heritage Site of UNESCO, Suomenlinna fortress, is to join a guided tour

 The Colonel Didrik Blomcreutz has returned to Suomenlinna.

-The island of Vallisaari is located next to Suomenlinna and opened for the public for the first time in May 2016.
+The former military island of Vallisaari is located right next to Suomenlinna and it offers deep green forests, magnificent views and interesting histories.
+Vallisaari was opened to public relatively recently, in 2016.

 The glorious history of the fortress of Suomenlinna has also its hidden stories.